MarkEdmondson1234/measurementProtocol/README.md

 See the documentation on the `measurementProtocol` website: https://code.markedmondson.me/measurementProtocol/

-You need a [GA4 account](https://support.google.com/analytics/answer/10089681?hl=en) to send the hits to.
+You need a Google Analytics 4 account to send the hits to.